Greatest Common Divisor. Euclidean algorithm

 - Jun 19, 2024

-- 8 min read
+- 7 min read

-The greatest common divisor (GCD) of two numbers, say 12 and 8, is the largest number (in this case, 4) that divides them both without a remainder.
+The greatest common divisor (GCD) of two numbers, say 12 and 8, is the greatest number (in this case, 4) that divides them without a remainder.
 It is denoted as gcd(12, 8) = 4.
 Note that numbers 12 and 8 have other common divisors, 1 and 2, lower than 4.
 The Greatest Common Divisor is also called the Highest Common Factor (HCF).

-Proof of the Euclidean algorithm (geometrical method)
+Euclidean algorithm (geometrical illustration)

 gcd(AB, CD) = gcd(CD, AE), where AE = AB - CD